 8a.2.2.3 UE-to-UE relay selection procedure completion

 If there exists only one 5G ProSe UE-to-UE relay UE candidate satisfying the conditions in clause 8a.2.2.2, then that 5G ProSe UE-to-UE relay UE is selected.
-If there exist more than one 5G ProSe UE-to-UE relay candidate satisfying the conditions in clause 8a.2.2.2, any relay candidates not satisfying the non-radio related ProSe layer criteria shall be discarded and out of the remaining relay candidates, the relay candidate with the highest ranking of the lower layer criteria shall be selected.
-The UE may take the value of the resource status indicator bit of the status indicator parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery announcement or PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response into account when deciding which 5G ProSe UE-to-UE relay to select.
+If there exist more than one 5G ProSe UE-to-UE relay UE candidate satisfying the conditions in clause 8a.2.2.2, any relay candidates not satisfying the non-radio related ProSe layer criteria shall be discarded and out of the remaining relay candidates, the relay candidate with the highest ranking of the lower layer criteria shall be selected.
+The UE may take the value of the resource status indicator bit of the status indicator parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery announcement or PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response into account when deciding which 5G ProSe UE-to-UE relay UE to select.
 It is up to the UE implementation whether the ProSe layer or the lower layers takes the final selection on which 5G ProSe UE-to-UE relay UE to select.

 * * * End of Changes * * * *